15 Memorable Oscar Firsts

-For almost 90 years, the Academy of Motion Picture Arts and Sciences has awarded excellence on the big screen.
-Over the decades, there have been a lot of “first”s (and some “first and only”s) as the Academy Awards have grown and evolved.
+For more than 90 years, the Academy of Motion Picture Arts and Sciences has awarded excellence on the big screen.
+Over the decades, there have been a lot of "first"s (and some "first and only"s) as the Academy Awards have grown and evolved.
 Here are 15 of them.

-In 1940, Hattie McDaniel became the first African American to be nominated for an Oscar, then the first African American to win an Oscar, when she took home the Best Supporting Actress statuette for her work in Gone with the Wind.
+In 1940, Hattie McDaniel became the first African American to be nominated for an Oscar—then the first African American artist to win an Oscar—when she took home the Best Supporting Actress statuette for her work in Gone with the Wind.
 Nearly a quarter-century later, in 1964, Sidney Poitier became the first African American to win a Best Actor Academy Award for playing Homer Smith in Lilies of the Field.

 In 1971, George C. Scott refused both the nomination and eventual win for Best Actor in Patton.
 Scott sent the Academy a telegram saying that he refused to accept the nomination because he disliked the voting process and felt that competing against his fellow actors was artistically wrong.
 When his name was announced as the winner, Scott was asleep at home with his family in upstate New York.
 When asked about refusing the Academy Award a few days after the ceremony, Scott replied that he had "no feeling about it one way or another."